 Please contact us with your questions about Congenital porphyria.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Congenital porphyria.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.